docker/labs/dockercon-us-2017/windows-101/README.md

 sixeyed/dockercon-tweet-app   latest              a14860778046        11 minutes ago      10.4 GB
 ```

 Docker has built the image but it's only stored on the local machine.
-Next we'll push it to a public repository.
+Next you'll push it to a public repository.

 ## <a name="task2.2"></a>Task 2.2: Push your image to Docker Cloud